appgardenstudios/hyaline/www/content/documentation/how-to/check-pull-request.md

 ```

 ### 2. Run Doctor
-Run the `Doctor` workflow in the forked `hyaline-github-app-config` repo to ensure that the configuration is valid.
+Run the `Doctor` workflow in your `hyaline-github-app-config` repo instance to ensure that the configuration is valid.
 Merge the resulting PR if needed.

 ### 3. Create Pull Request
 Create a pull request in the repo you created the configuration for.
-You will see a run of the `_Check PR` workflow being kicked off in the forked `hyaline-github-app-config` repo and a comment with recommendations created on the pull request.
+You will see a run of the `_Check PR` workflow being kicked off in your `hyaline-github-app-config` repo instance and a comment with recommendations created on the pull request.

 ## Next Steps
 Read more about [how checking pull requests works](../explanation/check.md) or visit the [configuration reference](../reference/config.md).